damithsj/sitestat/README.md

-# Windows Utility to Retrive Website Status and Connectivity Details.
+# Windows Utility to Retrieve Website Status and Connectivity Details.

 ## Requirements